-Ashleigh is a prop artist with six years of experience in the game industry making stylized 3D art, concept art, animation, and FX.
-She is currently at Blizzard Entertainment working on the World of Warcraft team, and has worked on four expansions: Mists of Pandaria, Warlords of Draenor, Legion, and Battle for Azeroth.
+Ashleigh is a prop artist with seven years of experience in the game industry making stylized 3D art.
+She is currently at Blizzard Entertainment working on the World of Warcraft team, and has worked on five expansions: Mists of Pandaria, Warlords of Draenor, Legion, Battle for Azeroth, and Shadowlands.
 Her expertise is in hand-painting low poly game art, focusing on creating cultures and storytelling through objects--like a virtual set decorator.
 Ashleigh got her start with a traditional art education—a Bachelor of Fine Arts in Communication Arts (Illustration) from Virginia Commonwealth University—and then moved into game art with a Master of Interactive Technology from The Guildhall at SMU.
-Now as an instructor, she created the prop art onboarding program and mentors new artists at Blizzard, and also provides feedback to students through portfolio reviews.
+Now in addition to making WoW she instructs students, does portfolio reviews, and mentors new artists at Blizzard.

 Companies that hire our students

 Receive personal individual feedback on all submitted assignments from the industries best artist.

 Enjoy over 365 days of full course access.
 This includes all lectures, feedback, and Live Q&A recordings.

 Earn a Certificate of Completion when you complete and turn in 80% of course assignments.